 1. Harvest the Cells

 Transfer 1.5 ml of overnight bacterial culture to a 1.7-ml microfuge tube.
-Centrifuge at 14,000 xg at room temperature for 1 min to pellet the bacteria.
+Centrifuge at 14,000 xg for 1 min at room temperature (~22 °C) to pellet the bacteria.
 Aspirate or flip the tube forcefully a few times to remove the culture medium as completely as possible.

 2. Lyse the Cells

-Add 80 ul of deionized water to the cell pellet.
-Vortex vigorously to fully resuspend the cells.
-Add 100 ul of AquaLysis solution to the cell suspension and immediately touch-vortex (a few seconds on and a few seconds off) 5-10 times to mix the contents well.
+Add 100 ul of deionized water to the cell pellet.
+Vortex at top speed to fully resuspend the cells.
+Add 100 ul of AquaPlasmid solution to the cell suspension and immediately touch-vortex (a few seconds on and a few seconds off) 5-10 times to mix the contents well.
 Incubate at room temperature for 5-10 min to fully lyse the cells.

 3. Remove the Debris

-Add 50 ul of AquaPlasmid solution (15 ml in the kit for 300 minipreps) to the crude lysate.
-Vortex vigorously at top speed to mix the contents.
-Centrifuge at 3,000-14,000 xg for 5 min to pellet the debris.
+Add 50 ul of DR solution to the crude lysate.
+Vortex vigorously at top speed to break up the aggregates into fine pieces.
+Centrifuge at 14,000 xg for 5 min to pellet the debris.